 No new features

-And that's great news!
+And this is great news!

-Adios the shortcodes!
+Adios shortcodes!

-Identical user interface
+An identical user interface

 A little more patience